AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/multiple-sites.md

 ## Add Domains

-Custom domains can be added to Pro Staging and any Production environment; they cannot be added to Integration environments.
+Custom domains can be added to Pro Staging and any Production environment; they cannot be added to integration environments.

 The process to add a domain depends on the type of Cloud account: